BleuBleu/FamiStudio/Docs/docs/song.md

 # Editing projects

-## Editing project properties

 The project explorer displays the name of the project, the list of songs and instruments in the current project.
+This section is going to focus on the very top part, which is the project and the songs.

 ![](images/ProjectExplorer.png#center)

+## Editing project properties

 Double-clicking on project name (first button in the project explorer) will allow you to change its name, author and copyright information.
-This information are used when exporting to NSF, for example.
+This information is used when exporting to NSF, for example.

 ![](images/EditProject.png#center)